OCA/l10n-netherlands/l10n_nl_tax_statement/README.rst

 #.
 Verify that you have enough permits.
 You need to belong at least to the *Billing Manager* or the *Accountant* group.
 #.
 Go to the menu: `Invoicing -> Reporting > NL BTW Statement`
 #.
 Create a statement, providing a name and specifying start date and end date
 #.
-Press the Update button to calculate the report: the report lines will be displayed in the tab `Statement`
+Press the Update button to calculate the report: the report lines will be displayed in the tab `Statement`.
+   If the company is configured to post a journal entry for each statement, a draft entry will be created.
 #.
 Manually enter the BTW amounts of lines '5d', '5e', '5f' (in Edit mode, click on the amount of the line to be able to change it)
 #.
-Press the Post button to set the status of the statement to Posted; the statements set to this state cannot be modified
+Press the Post button to set the status of the statement to Posted; the statements set to this state can still be reset.
+   If the statement contains a journal entry, this entry will be posted.
+#.
+Press the Finalize button to prevent the statement from being reset.

 To add past undeclared invoices/moves: